que-rb/que/README.md

 DATABASE_URL=postgres://que:que@localhost/que bundle exec rake spec
 ```

-If for some reason you have Docker installed without `docker-compose`, a quick way to set up said database is to spin up a Docker image of your preferred Postgres version, e.g.
+If for some reason you have Docker installed without Docker Compose, a quick way to set up said database is to spin up a Docker image of your preferred Postgres version, e.g.

 ```bash
 docker run -e POSTGRES_PASSWORD=que -e POSTGRES_USER=que -p 5432:5432 -d postgres:11.0